How to invest in gold and other precious metals in the UK

 If you have a considerable amount of money to invest, you could buy physical gold bullion, coins or jewellery.

-Dealers, brokers and banks sell precious metals, and it’s vital you go through a reputable source to make sure what you’re buying is genuine.
+Dealers, brokers and banks sell precious metals, and it’s vital you go to a reputable source to make sure what you’re buying is genuine.

 There are two main coins in the UK: Britannia and Sovereign.

-The value of the coin depends on its weight, design and date, so it is well worth seeking advice if you choose this route.
+The coin's value depends on its weight, design, and date, so it is well worth seeking advice if you choose this route.

 Another key consideration with physical gold is storage.

 You’ll need to factor in the costs of the storage facility and insurance.
-Alternatively, you could pay for a dealer to store it for you, but this will also be costly.
+Alternatively, you could pay a dealer to store it for you, but this could cost more.

 Trading through The Royal Mint